www.helenrosemusic.com

 One of the highlights is the musically careful ‘Flatlands of North Dakota’: that song is a direct reference to Bobby Gentry’s ‘Ode to Billie Jo’ because of the string section’s ominous countermelody and the thematically related lyrics of a woman who wants to escape North Dakota no matter the cost.

-There are parallels with Rose’s life: she saved the budget for the sessions for this album working some job in New York and knew how to lure legendary drummer James Gatson, as well as Derrick Anderson on bass, Eric Heywood on pedal steel, Jonah Tochin on elektric guitar and her father Alex on banjo and acoustic guitar into recording.
+There are parallels with Rose’s life: she saved the budget for the sessions for this album working some job in New York and knew how to lure legendary drummer James Gatson, as well as Derrick Anderson on bass, Eric Heywood on pedal steel, Jonah Tolchin on elektric guitar and her father Alex on banjo and acoustic guitar into recording.

 They enable her to rock in a sizzling way with a languid timing, to confess the blues emotionally, to whisper sensually in quiet ballads and to sing classic soul exuberantly.